 - Daytime sleepiness

 However, children with untreated OSA exhibit a range of daytime symptoms that are not seen in adults.
-For example, children can misbehave or struggle in school due to hyperactivity and trouble paying attention.
+Instead of manifesting sleepiness during the day, children often show signs of hyperactivity.
+For example, children can misbehave or struggle in school due to difficulty controlling their behavior and paying attention.
 They sometimes have a hard time controlling their emotions or mood.
 Bedwetting, sleepwalking, and sleep terrors can also arise in children with OSA.

 When Should I See a Doctor?

-If you receive a diagnosis for sleep apnea, then your health care provider may talk with you about making lifestyle changes.
-You may also benefit from using a CPAP machine or other treatments for sleep apnea.
+If you receive a diagnosis of sleep apnea, then your health care provider may talk with you about making lifestyle changes.
+You may also benefit from using a CPAP machine or another treatment for sleep apnea.

-It is important to regularly check in with a health care provider to discuss whether or not treatment is helping to address your symptoms and if any issues other sleep health issues develop.
+It is important to regularly check in with a health care provider to discuss whether or not treatment is helping your symptoms and if any other sleep issues develop.